 I’ve surrounded myself with folx who care and support equal rights for all people.
 What helps me the most is pretty simple actually.

-Openness and talking about my fears with those I care about is essential to my own self-care.
+Being around these best house plants to buy and talking about my fears with those I care about is essential to my own self-care.

 Right now, being queer and Black in America feels like I have a target painted on my back.
 We have to be there for each other if things take a turn for the worst.
 I strongly believe that underneath the desperation we feel as a community, there is hope.
 As long as we are willing to fight to hold onto it,

 KK of Plastic Heap

 – Dark, catchy, freaker punk about struggling to stay alive from Columbus, Ohio –

 For most of my life, I didn’t know how to talk about trauma.
 I didn’t have the language to express what I had experienced or what I was feeling.
 I didn’t even know how fucking angry I was for a long, long time.
 I found the strength to leave my abuser after attending a survivor speak-out at my college in 2011, and, with it, the voice to name my pain and start screaming about it.
 I haven’t shut up since.
 As a lyricist, I have gained so much power over my trauma by sharing it with other people and finding love and community in the people who relate to my experience.